ericabouaf/aws-swf/README.md

 Query the state of the workflow :

- * dt.just_started() : returns true if no activity has been scheduled yet (workflow just started)
+ * just_started : true if no activity has been scheduled yet (workflow just started)
- * dt.completed('step1') : returns true if the activityId 'step1' is completed
+ * completed('step1') : returns true if the activityId 'step1' is completed
- * dt.scheduled('step2') : returns true if the activityId 'step2' has been scheduled (event if it's completed, failed, timedout, ...)
+ * scheduled('step2') : returns true if the activityId 'step2' has been scheduled (event if it's completed, failed, timedout, ...)

 Respond some decisions :

- * dt.schedule('step1', { activityType: 'hello-activity' }) : schedule a new activity task. 'step1' will be used as the activityId.
+ * schedule('step1', { activityType: 'hello-activity' }) : schedule a new activity task. 'step1' will be used as the activityId.
 The second parameter can contain any SWF property (timeouts, tasklists, etc...)
- * dt.waiting_for('step1','step2') : respond no decision, but assert that step1 and step2 can eventually finish.
+ * waiting_for('step1','step2') : respond no decision, but assert that step1 and step2 can eventually finish.
 If not, throws an exception, which will result in a FailWorkflowExecution.

 Get the data :

- * dt.workflow_input() : returns the string passed as "input" at workflow start
+ * workflow_input() : returns the string passed as "input" at workflow start
- * dt.results('step1') : returns the result value of activity 'step1'
+ * results('step1') : returns the result value of activity 'step1'

 End workflow executions :

- * dt.stop("finished !") : stops the workflow execution (CompleteWorkflowExecution)
+ * stop("finished !") : stops the workflow execution (CompleteWorkflowExecution)
- * dt.fail("reason of failure") : stops the workflow execution (FailWorkflowExecution)
+ * fail("reason of failure") : stops the workflow execution (FailWorkflowExecution)

 ## swf-start